What are the Symptoms of COVID-19?

-If you develop symptoms that you think may be caused by COVID-19, you should call your healthcare provider to discuss.
-Protect yourself and others by not leaving the house unless you are told to by your doctor or are having a medical emergency.
+If you develop symptoms that you think may be caused by COVID-19 or have been around someone who is confirmed to have COVID-19, you should call your healthcare provider to discuss your situation.
+While determining if you have been exposed, protect yourself and others by not leaving the house unless you are told to by your doctor it is safe to do so or you are having a medical emergency.

-Seek Emergency Care if you start having trouble breathing, experience pain or pressure in your chest, develop a bluish tinge to your lips or face or are noticed to have new confusion or inability to arouse.
+Seek Emergency Care if you start having trouble breathing, experience pain or pressure in your chest, develop a bluish tinge to your lips or face or are noticed to have new confusion or inability to wake or stay awake.

-Laboratory tests can identify the virus that causes COVID-19 to identify if you have been infected.
-The Centers for Disease Control and Prevention (CDC) has developed guidance for who should be tested.
 If you think you have been exposed to the virus and are exhibiting symptoms, speak to your healthcare provider to determine if you should be tested.
+The Centers for Disease Control and Prevention (CDC) has developed guidance for who should be tested, including:

 - Individuals with signs or symptoms of COVID-19